Khaleja: Reception

+Critical reception

 Sify rated 3 out of 5 explained, "No doubt, Mahesh is the cynosure of the movie, shouldering the entire responsibility."
 MSN rated 3 out of 5 and described the film as "just an above average venture", commenting, "Mahesh Khaleja is worth a watch for Mahesh's strong screen presence and charisma.
 Mahesh carries off his role with elan and looks superb too.
 Anushka looks pretty but doesn't share a good on-screen chemistry with Mahesh.
 The first half of the film is dull.
 It does pick up pace in the second half but the narration is inconsistent and tedious.
 The climax is little better.
 Rediff gave a 3 out of 5 rating and noted, "The duo of Mahesh-Trivikram delivers a product that is watchable, entertaining with good humour, couple of well-orchestrated action sequences and songs and with a bit to take home as well.
 It's Mahesh's show all the way, much to the delight of his fans.
 Mahesh is the soul of the movie, be it his dialogue delivery, his action, his dances or emotions, he is effortless.

 CNN-IBN gave a mixed review stating, "The movie is all about Mahesh Babu and he occupies almost every frame in the movie.
 Back after a gap of 3 years, Mahesh looks great with stylish costumes.
 The movie deals with a serious theme but director Trivikram Srinivas mixes it with a lot of unnecessary situational comedy which dilutes the intensity of the movie."

+Box office

+Khaleja collected an distributor's share of approximately ₹4.18 crore on its opening day in Andhra Pradesh and a share of around ₹8.75 crore by the end of its extended opening weekend.
+The film suffered big drops after its weekend and ended its opening week with a total distributor's share of a mere ₹11.2 crore in Andhra Pradesh.
+Competition from Brindavanam, and Robo, the Telugu dubbed version of Enthiran, further added to its decay at the box office.
+By the end of its theatrical run, Khaleja yielded a distributor's share of approximately ₹18.08 crore and was declared as a commercial disappointment, due to its higher budget, as well as because of the expectations surrounding the film prior to its release.
+Many have since attributed its failure to reasons such as extreme hype leading up to its release as well as a misleading marketing campaign, with general audience expecting a "mass entertainer" instead of a comedy with a devotional angle.